-R{eff} (t) is sampled M times per UI over N UIs resulting in R{eff} (n, m) with a total of NM samples.
+$R{eff}$ (t) is sampled M times per UI over N UI resulting in $R{eff}$ (n, m) with a total of NM samples.

-To calculate the impact of reflections on the SER, $R{eff}(n, m)$ is convolved with a pseudorandom binary sequence quaternary (PRBSQ), the PAM4 version of the PRBS waveform.
-The result gives the probability density functions (PDFs) for vertical eye closure caused by reflections (Figure 25-10).
+The sampled response is convolved with all possible pulse positions and PAM4 levels in N UI.
+The result gives the probability density functions (PDFs) for vertical eye closure caused by reflections (Figure 25-33).
 The worst variance of the M samples in each UI is used in the ERL calculation.